About the Public Library

 by ensuring that minors in our libraries are never left alone at a computer.
 Children visiting our libraries are only allowed to use computers in this designated area and a Children’s librarian or other appropriate

 Library staff is always within eyeshot.
 Parents are also encouraged to supervise their children’s internet sessions.

 Adults, defined by the law as over the age of 17, may choose to use unfiltered computers for Internet access.
 The Chelsea Public Library uses a computer control system.
 In order to use any library computer

 one must go to a sign-up/reservation station and enter their library card number and PIN.
 The information provided is validated against our patron database.
 Those classified as children will always be

 filtered and assigned to a computer in the children’s area.
 Those classified as adults will be assigned to a computer in the adult area.
-If an adult has research which required unfiltered internet access, they will
+If an adult has research which requires unfiltered internet access, they will

 be assigned to a computer that has the option to bypass the filtering proxy.